amartyasd/amartyasd.github.io/_pages/blog.md

   - /blog
 ---

-In short: This part of the site is currently a work in progress.
+In short: This part of the website is currently a work in progress.

-More truthfully: I hope to be able to commit to having something at least once a month at some point in the future
+More truthfully: I hope to be able to commit to having something at least once a month at some point in the future.

+Surprise: The first blog post's upcoming soon.